LEAGUE RULES

 Availability

 All games are set with a two week time scale to play.
 If you are unable to play your game in the time slot allotted for any fixture please let a commissioner know beforehand.
-If a game is not completed within the two week time allocated without notice then the game will be given a fixed result.
-The formula for the result will be as follows:
+Each coach will be allowed to carry one game in hand to be played at a later date.
+The current week's games must always take precedence and the second week of each league week can be used to catch up on the game in hand.

 League Scoring: